All Episodes

 The UAW, while making some concessions recently, still has legacy costs attached to Detroit that the other competitors, primarily in the southern United States, where you've got 113,000 workers making a fine living selling cars people want, not asking for a bailout.

-That is the ins the insanity or the insidiousness of a bailout.
+That is the insanity or the insidiousness of a bailout.

-Uh capitalism is the unequal distribution of wealth, and socialism is the equal distribution of poverty.
+Remember the old adage, capitalism is the unequal distribution of wealth and socialism is the equal distribution of poverty?

 That's exactly what we do when we bail out firms who should be failing and filing bankruptcy so we can get to a market bottom and allow this recovery to turn the corner, if you will, or to start, I should say.